 The treatment of hydrilla in the Connecticut River will provide beneficial long-term impacts to wetlands by controlling hydrilla to levels that don't allow encroachment into wetlands and densities that will not alter the integrity of the wetlands.
 The herbicides concentrations and timing of treatment that are proposed at the five sites are unlikely to cause a significant effect on wetlands adjacent to the sites.
 The treatment may affect susceptible plants that are on the fringe of the treatment areas by killing the aboveground material, but these impacts will be temporary as plants would recover in following growing seasons from rhizomes or propagules (Parsons et al. 2004, 2019; Skogerboe and Getsinger 2001, 2002).
-Selective herbicide treatment areas will be monitored after treatment to determine impacts to non-target submerged and emergent vegetation.
+Selective herbicide treatments do not kill native plant seed banks nor non-exposed rhizomes.
+Vegetation within the treatment areas will be monitored after treatment to determine impacts to non-target submerged and emergent vegetation.
 No anticipated long-term adverse or cumulative impacts are anticipated from the proposed action.